 Combine maple syrup and butter.
 Stir to combine.
 Add the walnuts and dates, stir together until well combined.
 Set aside

 Combine flour, sugar, baking soda, baking powder, cinnamon and salt in a large bowl and stir well with a fork to combine.

 Make a deep well in the center of the dry ingredients.
-Add mashed bananas, egg and the remaining 5 tablespoons of butter to the well and stir with a fork in the center of the bowl, breaking up the egg yolk and mixing the wet ingredients.
+Add mashed bananas, egg, the remaining 5 tablespoons of butter and vanilla to the well and stir with a fork in the center of the bowl, breaking up the egg yolk and mixing the wet ingredients.